Available Remedies: Within Small Claims Court Cases | DK Legal Practice

 Conclusion

-The Small Claims Court is limited in the power to grant remedies.
-The Small Claims Court is empowered to grant remedies involving the payment of money or the return of property only.
-The Small Claims Court is limited to a certain monetary jurisdiction, meaning the sum of money or value of property involved.
-Currently, the limit is a maximum of $35,000 per party.
+The Small Claims Court holds limited powers to grant remedies that may be sought.
+The Small Claims Court is empowered to provide for the payment of money or to direct the return of property.
+The Small Claims Court is also limited in monetary jurisdiction, being matters where the payment of money, or the return of property, relates to sums or values of $35,000 or less per party.

 At